-An incomplete (I) or a no report (NR) are temporary notations and students are allowed a period of one semester to clear.
-Failure to clear an "incomplete" or "no report" within the allotted time will result in an automatic grade of F. No students will be permitted to graduate if there are any Incomplete, Unsatisfactory, or No Report notations on their records.
+An incomplete (I) or a no report (NR) are notations indicating either extenuating circumstances that prevent a student from completing all requirements for a course (incomplete), or other circumstances that prevent an instructor from assigning a grade (no report).
+No students will be permitted to graduate if there are any Incomplete, Unsatisfactory, or No Report notations on their records.
 A student with 2 Incompletes in a single semester will be placed on academic probation.

-Students with an incomplete grade, or who are put on academic probation, should work with the Graduate Program Coordinator to create a plan for either resolving the incomplete grades, or for improving their GPA.
+Students with an incomplete grade (or grades), or who are put on academic probation, must work with the Graduate Program Coordinator and their Faculty Advisor to create a plan for resolving the incomplete grade(s), or for improving their GPA to be taken off Academic Probation.